spanndemic/mobilecpptutorials/docs/_posts/2017-09-16-hello-world-app-part-2.md

 @end
 ```

-Hopefully you can now publish the app (**Product > Run**) and will get a white-screen with a button labeled ‘Get Hello World!’.
-Pressing the button should add a line to the text view reading ‘Hello World!’ and the current time.
+Now when you publish the app (**Product > Run** or the 'Play' button), you should get a white-screen with a button labeled ‘Get Hello World!’.
+Pressing the button should add a line to the text view reading ‘Hello World!’ and the current time, which was generated by our C++ code in Part 1 of this tutorial:

 ![iOS Complete]({{ "/assets/images/hello-world-part-2/ios_complete.png" | prepend:site.baseurl }} "iOS Complete")

-In the next tutorial we’ll go through the same process for Android… creating a simple UI, connecting functionality and ultimately publishing to an Android device or simulator.
+In the next tutorial we’ll go through the same process for Android... creating a simple UI, connecting functionality and ultimately publishing to an Android device or simulator.